knightartefact/jekyll-compose-obsidian/README.md

-# Jekyll Compose
+# Jekyll Compose for Obsidian

-A powerful Obsidian plugin that brings Jekyll blog post management directly into your vault.
+Manage your Jekyll blog directly from your Obsidian Vault.
 Create drafts, publish posts, and manage your Jekyll blog content seamlessly without leaving Obsidian.

 ## Features